Sigma Phi Epsilon National History

 When CSU SigEp Was Chartered ...

 The world was a very different place in 1915 when SigEp was chartered at Colorado State University.
 Below are some interesting facts and notes of what was going on in the world in 1915.

 - After a population boom that began around 1900, the population of Fort Collins reached 8,500 in 1915.

-- Babe Ruth was a standout pitcher for the Boston Red Sox in his second year in the Major Leagues.
+- Babe Ruth was a standout pitcher for the Boston Red Sox during his second year in the Major Leagues.
 Ruth hit his first four home runs in 1915 and did not put on a Yankee uniform until 5 years later.

 - Charlie Chaplin was a new motion picture star after his first films in 1914 quickly gained popularity.

 - The RMS Lusitania was torpedoed by a German U-Boat; turning public opinion against Germany and proved to be instrumental in bringing the US into WWI.

 - There were hundreds of local time zones in the United States.
 The four standard time zones and daylight savings time would not be established for three more years by the Standard Time Act of 1918.